raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 If `[first, ...rest]` is so slow, why does JavaScript use arrays instead of making everything a linked list?

 Well, linked lists are fast for a few things, like taking the front element off a list, and taking the remainder of a list.
-But not for iterating over a list or taking an arbitrary element of a list: Pointer chasing through memory is quite a bit slower than incrementing an index.
+But not for iterating over a list: Pointer chasing through memory is quite a bit slower than incrementing an index.
 In addition to the extra fetches to dereference pointers, pointer chasing suffers from cache misses.
+And if you want an arbitrary item from a list, you have to iterate through the list element by element, whereas with the indexed array you just fetch it.

-We also have avoided discussing rebinding and mutating values, but if we want to change elements of our lists, the naïve linked list implementation suffers as well: When we take the `cdr` of a linked list, we are sharing the elements.
+We have avoided discussing rebinding and mutating values, but if we want to change elements of our lists, the naïve linked list implementation suffers as well: When we take the `cdr` of a linked list, we are sharing the elements.
 If we make any change other than cons-ing a new element to the front, we are changing both the new list and the old list.

 Arrays avoid this problem by pessimistically copying all the references whenever we extract an element or sequence of elements from them.